gaelcolas/Sampler/README.md

 ## TODO
 - Sample Build Workflow:
     - [x] .init.ps1  -> Bootstrap by installing InvokeBuild from gallery
-    - [x] .build.ps1 -> Compose the default task in the build workflow
     - [x] Clean the BuildOutput folder
     - [x] Resolve Dependencies with PSDepend from [Dependencies.psd1](./Dependencies.psd1)
-    - [ ] Test the Functions' Code (aka Function Unit Test)
+    - [ ] Run QA tests
-        - [x] Run all Unit test files against their function equivalent
+        - [x] Ensure each function file has an associated test file
+        - [ ] Ensure each Class file has an associated test file
+        - [x] Ensure PSSA is clean for each function file
-        - [ ] Run all Unit test files against their Class equivalent
+        - [ ] Ensure PSSA is clean for each Class file
-        - [x] Save code coverage to file (CLIXml), fail if under threshold
+        - [x] Ensure each function as minimum help
-        - [x] Save Test results in XML
+        - [x] Save test results in XML
         - [x] Upload test results to Appveyor
-    - [ ] Test the Module Mechanics (aka Module Unit Test)
+    - [x] Module Unit Testing
         - [x] Copy Source to BuildOutput for processing
         - [x] Merge enums, Classes and Functions into the PSM1 file
         - [x] Delete merged files and clean up empty dirs